seahboonsiew/pyspark-csv/README.md

 # pyspark-csv
 An external PySpark module for parsing csv file into SchemaRDD.
-It works like R's read.csv or Panda read_csv with automatic type inference.
+It works like R's read.csv or Panda's read_csv with automatic type inference.

 ## Synopsis